Order on WhatsApp +91 9625689172

 Honey Purity Myths — 4 Tests That DON'T Work

-Myth 1 — "Ants don't eat pure honey" Myths like "ants don't eat pure honey" are completely unscientific.
-Sugar equals attraction regardless of source.
+Myth 1 — "Ants don't eat pure honey": Completely unscientific.
 Ants are attracted to sugar — pure or fake.
 This test means nothing.

-Myth 2 — "Honey forms a pattern when shaken in water" Shaking honey in water to see a pattern is a visual trick.
-Viscous adulterants can form similar designs.
+Myth 2 — "Honey forms a pattern when shaken in water": Viscous adulterants can form similar designs.
 This is not a purity test.

-Myth 3 — "Burning currency note with honey proves purity" Lighting honey-soaked currency to prove purity is not only dangerous — it's baseless.
+Myth 3 — "Burning currency note with honey proves purity": Not only dangerous — it's baseless.
 Any thick syrup can pass.
 Never do this.

-Myth 4 — "Pure honey never dissolves in water" The National Honey Board clarifies that pure honey is naturally water-soluble.
-Pure honey will eventually dissolve in water — the water test only measures the speed of dissolution, not absolute purity.
+Myth 4 — "Pure honey never dissolves in water": Pure honey is naturally water-soluble.
+The water test only measures the speed of dissolution, not absolute purity.

 The Honest Truth: Home Tests Have Limits